-To begin with, I liked the story of an average girl growing up in Army Cantonments, having consistent problems with parents and siblings.
-Always finding herself in the company of boys.
+To begin with, I liked the story of an average girl growing up in Army Cantonments, having consistent problems with her parents and siblings.
+Always finds herself in the company of boys.
 And finally getting motivated to do good by someone she had a crush on.
 Moves to a hostel in Mumbai where she makes friends.
 And discovers what we call the ‘cool’ life of a big city.
 Works in the hospitality industry and enjoys some of the frills that come with it.

 Wise enough to be Foolish beginning was decent.
 Capturing the disconnect with her parents, of living in a big city on her own, of discovering the big bad world on her own.
 But somewhere it became all about the men in her life.
-And the chase in the end actually made me feel a bit of let down as I was kind of enjoying the story till then.
-In the end, she made it look like as if it was all about finding a man.
-And there is no bigger purpose bigger than that in the life of a woman.
+And the chase in the end actually made me feel a bit of a letdown as I was kind of enjoying the story till then.
+In the end, she made it look as if it was all about finding a man.
+And there is no bigger purpose than that in the life of a woman.
 I have a feeling it was not her intention to say so, but this is how it came out.
 Incidentally, it is the ending of the book that leaves an aftertaste for the reader.

 It is one of those I, me, myself stories that now I am sure is becoming THE genre of this decade.
-Are we as a generation getting so self-centered that we fail to see anything other than our view – this is something that needs serious pondering?
+Are we as a generation getting so self-centered that we fail to see anything other than our view – this is something that needs serious pondering.

-You may buy this book – Wise enough to be Foolish by Gauri Jayaram at Amazon.
+You may buy this book – Wise Enough to be Foolish by Gauri Jayaram at Amazon.